Qom: Educational institutions

 Qom is well known for its many religious seminaries and institutes that offer advanced religious studies, which made this city the largest center for Shia scholarship in the world.
-There are an estimated 50,000 seminarians in the city coming from 80 countries, including 6,000 from Pakistan alone.
+There are an estimated 50,000 seminarians in the city coming from 80 countries, including Iraq, Lebanon, Syria and Pakistan.
 Qom has seminaries for women and some non-Shia students.
 Most of the seminaries teach their students modern social sciences and Western thought as well as traditional religious studies.

 Hawzah 'Ilmiyya Qom (Qom Seminary)

-The Hawzah (a short form of al-Hawzah al-Ilmiyya), which presently consists of over 200 education and research centres and organisations, catering for over 40,000 scholars and students from over 80 List of sovereign states.
+The Hawzah (a short form of al-Hawzah al-Ilmiyya), which presently consists of over 200 education and research centres and organisations, catering for over 40,000 scholars and students from over 80 sovereign states.
 The modern Qom hawza was revitalized by Abdul Karim Haeri Yazdi and Grand Ayatollah Borujerdi and is barely a century old.
-There are nearly three hundred thousand clerics in Iran's seminaries.
-At present Hossein Vahid Khorasani heads Hawza 'Ilmiyya Qom.
+There are nearly 300,000 clerics in Iran's seminaries.